macmanes-lab/Lindsay/transcriptome_work.md

 8. Download the genelist file (downloaded to Lindsay directory)
 9. See pie chart (nothing really interesting again)
 10. Download piecharts
+11. Do this with adult and larva too
+12.